burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 16. **Sentinels.** Sentinels are special dummy values placed in a data structure to simplify the logic of boundary conditions and, in particular, the handling of loop exit tests (*Compilers can not do it right now*).

 17. **Loop Unrolling.**  Attempt to save work by combining several consecutive iterations of a loop into a single iteration.
-Another benefit of loop unrolling is that it opens more compiler optimization to apply.
+Another benefit of loop unrolling is that it opens more compiler optimizations to apply.
     * *Full loop unrolling:* All iterations are unrolled
     * *Partial loop unrolling:* Several, but not all, of the iterations are unrolled.